GeertRoks/geertroksdotcom-Portfoliosite/nuxt-app/content/project/weborchestra.md

 image: WebOrchestra.png
 date: 2019-07
 status: publish
-featured: false
+featured: true
 tags:
+ - NodeJS
+ - Computer networks
+ - audio synthesis
  - Bachelor
- - NodeJs
- - networking
- - midi
- - audio synthesis
 ---

 WebOrchestra is a network installation where multiple computers are combined to perform a single piece of music.